HustWolfzzb/CryptoTrader/README.md

    - **Function**: Continuously monitors and manages the risk associated with open positions and market conditions.
    - **Input**: Ongoing market data and active trade information.
    - **Output**: Risk assessment and management actions.

+7. **策略模块 (Strategy Module)**:
+   - **Function**: Facilitates the implementation of various trading strategies directly.
+This module allows users to apply and test different strategic approaches using the available market data and indicators.
+   - **Input**: Market data and indicators from the Indicator Calculation Module.
+   - **Output**: Configured strategy parameters that guide the trading decisions in the Signal Generation Module.

 ## Getting Started